Isla Mujeres Mexico

 • Establishment of Dolores: After the War of the Castes, Dolores, founded on August 17, 1850, by Mayan and Yucatecan fishermen, marked the island’s transformation into a municipality.

-• Evolution to Tourism Hub: By 1975, Isla Mujeres became the municipal seat, signifying its growing importance in the tourism landscape.
+• Evolution to Tourism Hub: By 1975, became the municipal seat, signifying its growing importance in the tourism landscape.

 Isla Mujeres Mexico Attractions